abbeyjanicek/WeekendChallenge3-ToDoApp/README.md

 # WeekendChallenge3-ToDoApp

--Whenever a task is created the front end should refresh to show all tasks that need to be completed.
 -When a task is complete, its visual representation should change on the front end (for example, the background of the task container could change from gray to green, as well as the complete option 'checked off'.
 Each of these are accomplished in CSS, but will need to hook into logic to know whether or not the task is complete. ng-class will come in handy!)
--Whether or not a task is complete should also be stored in the database.

 -Use CSS styling to move the aesthetic of the page beyond the vanilla HTML look: